epfldata/dblab/README.md

 Then for testing the correctness you have copy the generated file into `test` folder of `legocompiler` project.
 Then you have to run the following command:
 `test:run DATA_FOLDER N QX`

+TODO
+====
+Query 2 and 16 are excluded from test suite.
+Don't forget to include them.